great-expectations/great_expectations/great_expectations/render/README.md

 **Expectation Validation Results (EVRs)**: a JSON-serializable object generated when attempting to `validate` an Expectation.

-- snippets : Each snippet converts a single Expectation (or EVR) to a string or list of strings.
-- view_models : View models convert groups of expectations, usually JSON objects.
-View_models can be nested.

 **Descriptive** vs **Prescriptive** documentation

 - Descriptive docs capture how _this_ data looks _now_.
 Think profiling, exploration, summarization.
-Descriptive docs are usually compiled from EVRs
+Descriptive docs are usually compiled from EVRs, or data samples generated during profiling
 - Prescriptive docs capture how this _type_ of data _should always_ look.
 Think testing, validation, SLAs.
 Prescriptive docs are usually compiled from Expectations.

+### Organization

+The Render module is organized into two parts: ViewModels and SnippetRenderers:
+A view_model generates a structured object from an EVR, Expectation Confiugration, or Data Profile, and can optionally apply a template to the structured data.
+  - it uses SnippetRenderers to generate a variety of *content blocks*:
+TODO: SnippetRenderers should probably be called ContentBlockRenderers
+TODO: SnippetRenderers should also use jinja instead of string spanning
+- snippets : Each snippet converts a single Expectation (or EVR) to a string or list of strings.
+- view_models : View models convert groups of expectations, usually JSON objects.
+View_models can be nested.

 ### SnippetRenderers